Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/polymer_melt_flow_index_mfi_variance.rst

       <tbody>
          <tr>
             <td>Description</td>
-            <td><ul><li>The Polymer Melt Flow Index (MFI) Variance measures the variability in the flow characteristics of polymer materials</li><li>which is crucial for assessing their processing behavior and end-use performance</li><li>The Polymer Melt Flow Index (MFI) Variance measures the variability in the melt flow index of polymer samples and indicates how easily the polymer flows when melted</li></ul></td>
+            <td><ul><li>The Polymer Melt Flow Index (MFI) Variance measures the variability in the flow characteristics of polymer materials</li><li>which is critical for assessing their processing behavior and end-use performance</li><li>The Polymer Melt Flow Index (MFI) Variance measures the variability in the melt flow index of polymer samples and indicates how easily the polymer flows when melted</li></ul></td>
          </tr>
          <tr>
             <td>Objective</td>